jtarrio/webrtlsdr/docs/highlevel.md

 ## The `Demodulator` class

-Web RTL-SDR provides a `Demodulator` class, which is a `SampleReceiver` implementation that can demodulate FM, AM, SSB, and CW signals and play them on the speakers or headphones using the Web Audio API.
+Web RTL-SDR provides a [`Demodulator`](../src/demod/demodulator.ts) class, which is a [`SampleReceiver`](../src/radio/sample_receiver.ts) implementation that can demodulate FM, AM, SSB, and CW signals.
+By default, it will play the demodulated audio on the speakers or headphones using the Web Audio API, but if you want to do something else (for example, record it in a file or send it over the network), you can provide your own code to do that.

 ### Modes

-The `Demodulator` supports multiple modulation schemes that are defined using `Mode` objects.
-You can use the following functions to create and modify `Mode` objects:
+The [`Demodulator`](../src/demod/demodulator.ts) supports multiple modulation schemes that are defined using [`Mode`](../src/demod/modes.ts) objects.
+You can use the following functions to create and modify [`Mode`](../src/demod/modes.ts) objects:

 ```typescript
 import {